May 12, 2018

 ART & ANIMATION

-Even though Judo Boy aired in Europe during the ’80, the original Japanese broadcast actually dates back to 1969.
+Even though Judo Boy aired in Europe during the 80's, the original Japanese broadcast actually dates back to 1969.
 So don’t expect anything jaw-dropping or perfectly smooth.
 Still this a Tatsunoko Production we’re talking about, so the Character Design and the Art Style truly stand out.
-Characters are full of life and their looks feels relatively realistic (their face, their clothing, etc).
-The anime displays vibrant colors which is surprising considering the age of this show.
+Characters are full of life and their looks feel relatively realistic (their face, their clothing, etc).
+The anime displays vibrant colors which is surprising considering the age of the show.

 DVD BOX SETS AND DUB